USC Trojans: Victory Bell

 The Victory Bell is the rivalry trophy in the UCLA–USC crosstown rivalry.
 The winner of the annual football contest keeps the bell for the next year, and paints it the school's color: cardinal red for USC, True Blue for UCLA.

 The 295-pound bell was taken from the top of a Southern Pacific locomotive.
 The bell was given to the UCLA student body in 1939 as a gift from the school's alumni association.
 Initially, the UCLA cheerleaders rang the bell after each Bruin point.
-However, during the opening game of UCLA's 1941 season (at the time, both schools used the LA Coliseum for home games), six members of USC's SigEp fraternity (who were also members of the Trojan Knights) infiltrated the Bruin rooting section, assisted in loading the bell aboard a truck headed back to Westwood, took the key to the truck, and escaped with the bell while UCLA's actual rooters went to find a replacement key.
-The bell remained hidden from UCLA students for more than a year, first in SigEp's basement, then in the Hollywood Hills, Santa Ana and other locations.
+However, during the opening game of UCLA's 1941 season (at the time, both schools used the LA Coliseum for home games), six members of USC's Sigma Phi Epsilon fraternity (who were also members of the Trojan Knights) infiltrated the Bruin rooting section, assisted in loading the bell aboard a truck headed back to Westwood, took the key to the truck, and escaped with the bell while UCLA's actual rooters went to find a replacement key.
+The bell remained hidden from UCLA students for more than a year, first in the Sigma Phi Epsilon house's basement, then in the Hollywood Hills, Santa Ana and other locations.
 At one point, it was even concealed beneath a haystack.
 Bruin students tried to locate the bell, but to no avail.
 Tension between UCLA and USC students rose as each started to play even more elaborate and disruptive pranks on the other.
 When the conflict caused the USC President to threaten to cancel the rivalry, a compromise was met: on November 12, 1942, the student body presidents of both schools, in front of Tommy Trojan, signed the agreement that before home games, when the bell is in USC's possession, it sits along Trousdale Parkway for fans to ring as they participate in the "Trojan Walk" to the L.A.
 Coliseum.
 During home games, and whenever USC faces UCLA at the Rose Bowl, the Victory Bell is displayed at the edge of the field for the first three quarters of the game.
 Members of the Trojan Knights emphatically ring the bell every time the Trojans score.

 USC has an overall record of 46-28-7 in the crosstown rivalry.